 We are strongly committed to digital inclusion - making sure that residents have the capability to use the internet to do things that benefit them day to day.

-Therefore, we have developed various innovative initiatives to ensure everyone gets the most out of digital technology, one of which is Digital You, an ambitious plan to get almost 8,000 of the most vulnerable and digitally excluded residents online by 2020.
+Therefore, we have developed various innovative initiatives to ensure everyone gets the most out of digital technology, one of which is Digital You, an ambitious plan to get thousands of the most vulnerable and digitally excluded residents online.

 Good Things Foundation are the UK’s leading digital and social inclusion organisation which helps people to use and engage with digital to improve their lives.
 They are working with community organisations to help reach people in the communities in which they live - trusted faces in local places – and help them become confident, capable and safe users of the internet day by day.
 Good Things Foundation has described this exciting programme as “a landmark investment from a council with vision, commitment and ambition.”

-Good Things Foundation have been contacting community organisations across the city to encourage them to join their Online Centres Network which offers a wide range of free benefits.
-These include access to a variety of training, access to learning resources including their online learning platform Learn My Way, opportunities to link in with other organisations and schemes including funding as well as profile-raising and PR.
-Over 30 centres have now been recruited into the Salford network, which is made up of 14 community organisations, three housing providers and 5 hubs libraries as well as 11 nested libraries.
-Check the map below to find your local centre.
+Good Things Foundation recruited 45 community organisations across the city to join their Online Centres Network.
+The online centres are made up of 14 community organisations, 3 housing providers and 16 libraries.
+Find your local centre on the map below.
+These community organisations benefited from access to a variety of training, various learning resources including their online learning platform Learn My Way as well as opportunities to link in with other organisations and schemes including funding as well as profile-raising and PR.

-To find out more about getting involved please get in touch with Good Things Foundation on email at firstname.lastname@example.org or see their website.
-You can also call them on 0114 349 1666.
-Or you can contact Kathy Kennedy, Salford City Council’s project manager for Digital You at email@example.com.
+To find out more about getting involved please get in touch with Karen Snape, Salford City Council’s Digital Inclusion Manager at firstname.lastname@example.org